Nicotine Product Law Changes Effective July 1, 2019

-Retailers must post a sign stating the sale of these products to any person under 21 years of age (effective July 1, 2019) is prohibited by law.
-Those that do not comply are subject to civil penalties, including a fine of up to $2,500.
+Retailers should post a sign stating the sale of these products to any person under 21 years of age (effective July 1, 2019) is prohibited by law, with the exception of active duty military personnel.

 Download a ready-made sign.
 (PDF)

 According to COV 18.2-371.2, subsection D in the Code of Virginia:

 The provisions of subsections B and C shall not apply to the sale, giving, or furnishing of any tobacco product, nicotine vapor product, or alternative nicotine product to any active duty military personnel who are 18 years of age or older.
 An identification card issued by the Armed Forces of the United States shall be accepted as proof of age for this purpose.

 The Common Access Card (CAC) (pictured below) is an acceptable form of identification for active duty military personnel.
 The Uniformed Services ID Card is not an acceptable form of identification, as it is not for active duty personnel.

 Image courtesy of US Department of Defense ID Card Reference Center